MS with Thesis graduation procedures, MSE

 The exam committee may indicate that changes / corrections are to be made in the thesis.
 These changes should be made and provided to your examining committee.
 If the committee is satisfied with the document, they will sign the Master's Thesis Approval form.

-You must submit to the Graduate School the following no later than 4:30 p.m. on the second Wednesday prior to Commencement:
+You must submit to the Graduate School the following no later than 4:30 p.m. on the third Friday prior to Commencement:

-- Keep in mind that the final approved thesis must be uploaded and accepted by the Graduate School by the second Wednesday as well.
-Therefore it must be uploaded to OhioLink on at least the Monday between the third and second Wednesday prior to Commencement (more below).
+• Keep in mind that the final approved thesis must be uploaded and accepted by the Graduate School by the third Friday as well.
+Therefore it must be uploaded to OhioLink at least two full business days prior to the third Friday prior to Commencement (more below).

 Electronic submission of thesis